karishmakumariDev/JS_FOUNDATION/http_interview_quas.md

 # What is HTTP?

 ## Introduction
-**HTTP (HyperText Transfer Protocol)** is a communication protocol used for transferring data between a web browser (client) and a web server.
-It is the foundation of the World Wide Web, allowing users to access websites and web applications.
+HTTP (HyperText Transfer Protocol) is the protocol used for communication between web browsers and web servers.
+It allows data to be transferred over the internet, enabling websites to load and function.

 ## How HTTP Works?
 1. **Client Request**: When you enter a URL in your browser, it sends an HTTP request to the web server.